-Friday was Inset Day here, so we arranged to meet up with a few of Monkey’s NCT friends.
+Friday was Inset Day here, so we arranged to meet up with a few of my son’s NCT friends.
 We decided on a train trip to Oxford to have some fun at the Ashmolean Museum.

 The Ashmolean Museum is free to enter (donations are obviously welcomed).
-It is full of artifacts from the Ancient civilisations of Egypt, Rome, Greece and beyond.
-As well as Art works from Japan in 1600 through to Italian Renaissance paintings.
+It is full of artefacts from the ancient civilisations of Egypt, Rome, Greece and beyond.
+As well as Artworks from Japan in 1600 through to Italian Renaissance paintings.

-So you may think that this is not the sort of place to take a group of nearly 4 year olds.
-Well you would be wrong!
+So you may think that this is not the sort of place to take a group of nearly 4-year-olds.
+Well, you would be wrong!
 The kids loved it.
-We went on a treasure trail spotting artifacts on a printed sheet.
+We went on a treasure trail spotting artefacts on a printed sheet.
 Statues, mummies and the like.
 Miss B was fascinated by the mummified child and was asking LOTS of questions.
-In fact I think all the kids were rather interested in why people got bandaged up when they died.
+In fact, I think all the kids were rather interested in why people got bandaged up when they died.
 We left N, our resident Physio to enlighten the children on the finer points of embalming – yes we did have that conversation.

 By the time we’d covered the Ancient World, we decided we’d have a lunch break in the cafe.
 The food was reasonably priced and the kid’s lunch box sandwiches were made with lovely brown bread and decent slices of cheese (no flippy floppy plastic cheese here!)

 After lunch, we continued our fun at the Ashmolean and decided to see what the children thought of the art galleries.
 So off we went, some up the stairs, some using the lift (we had a buggy for Master O).
 We set the children a challenge – which painting has a lady in a yellow blouse?
 Which painting has a church spire in it etc?
 I don’t think we inspired any future art critics, but the kids all had so much fun.